visit-dav/visit/src/doc/python_scripting/functions.rst

     It also allows you to debug VisIt in distributed mode.
     -fallback_format <format>
-    The -fallback_format argument allows you to specify the database plug-in that will be used to open files if all other guessing failed.
+    The -fallback_format argument allows you to specify the database plugin that will be used to open files if all other guessing failed.
 This is useful when the files that you want to open do not have file extensions.
     -assume_format <format>
-    The -assume_format argument allows you to specify the database plug-in that will be used FIRST when attempting to open files.
+    The -assume_format argument allows you to specify the database plugin that will be used FIRST when attempting to open files.
 This is useful when the files that you want to open have a file extension which may match multiple file format readers.